canonical/snapd/interfaces/builtin/README.md

 evaluates to `true`, then this plug/slot combination is considered a valid candidate for automatic connection.
 In this context allow-connection is ignored.

-An automatic connection will happen normally only if there is one single candidate paired with a slot for a given plug.
+An automatic connection will happen normally only if there is one single candidate combination with a slot for a given plug.

 ### Supported rule constraints